 The 2018 LoboBites finale was held on November 7th, 2018 at Hodgin Hall.

 First Place: Emma Garcia, "An Engineer's Take on the Bone-Ligament Interface: Utilizing Novel Technology to Improve Clinical Outcomes"

 Second Place: Tye D. Martin, "Computational Investigation of the Interactions Between Bioactive Compounds and Biological Assemblies"

 Third Place: Lauren Bansbach, "Ponderosa Pine Seedling Physiology after Severe Wildfire: Does it Take a Forest to Make a Forest?"

 People's Choice: Ayush Raj Shah, "Is Wastewater Useless?"

 The Venue: Hodgin Hall

-The conference will celebrate graduate student excellence in the place where UNM began: Hodgin Hall.
+The conference celebrated graduate student excellence in the place where UNM began: Hodgin Hall.
 The first building on campus, Hodgin Hall was built in 1892 and over the years underwent a series of modifications until its most recent and painstaking renovation in 2011.
-A beautiful, inspiring, and intimate space, Hodgin Hall promises to provide a prestige environment in which to showcase our graduate students’ research and scholarship.
-The building currently houses UNM Alumni Affairs, which is generously co-sponsoring the conference.
+A beautiful, inspiring, and intimate space, Hodgin Hall provided a prestige environment in which to showcase our graduate students’ research and scholarship.
+The building currently houses UNM Alumni Relations, which is generously co-sponsoring the conference.